overtone/shadertone/README.md

 * `:width` & `:height` are the window size in pixels
 * `:title` is the window title
-* `:textures` are a vector of texture filenames or the `:iOvertoneAudio` keyword.
+* `:textures` are a vector of texture filenames or the special texture keywords.
 Up to 4 textures are allowed.
 * `:user-data` is a map of strings to atoms.
 The strings must match a uniform variable name in your shader.
 The atoms are used to communicate values to those uniform variable names.